ESO Music Ambassadors

 Currently he is about to move home once more (2016) back to his hometown of Sheffield in the UK, so the ‘next’ album is now on hold as the studio is obviously all packed away!

-Jennifer Athena Galatis from the beginning of her career, she charted new directions for composing, pushing the boundaries of classical orchestration with the use of electronic instrumentation.
+From the beginning of her career, Jennifer Athena Galatis has charted new directions for composing, pushing the boundaries of classical orchestration with the use of electronic instrumentation.
 Over the last decade, she has been recognised for incorporating computer-generated electronic instruments in combination with a real orchestra for film scoring.

 Born in Canada , and the daughter of Greek immigrants, Galatis moved to Athens, Greece in 1978 as a child, and it was there where she took her first music lessons.
 While still at school, her work was performed in many concerts around Athens.
 Over the course of her career, she has been the recipient of numerous national and international awards in recognition of her achievements as an artist.